Escadrille Cherifienne

-The Escadrille Chérifienne (Cherifian Squadron) or Escadrille Américaine (American Squadron) was an American squadron fighting for the French colonial Empire during the Rif War.
+The Escadrille Chérifienne (Cherifian Squadron) or Escadrille Américaine (American Squadron) was an American mercenary squadron fighting for the French colonial empire during the Rif War.
 It was attached to the Moroccan Royal Guard, or Garde Chérifienne.
+The squadron was led by Charles Sweeny.

 Formation

 Colonel Charles Sweeny, an American pilot who had served in World War I, proposed organizing a squadron of American pilots to assist the French in Morocco, to French Prime Minister Paul Painlevé, who "warmly welcomed the Colonel’s request."

 Seeking "volunteers," Sweeny sent a telegram to a number of World War I veterans in the US in June 1925.
 By July, he had 17 volunteers, 12 of whom were pilots, including Paul Ayres Rockwell, had served France in World War I. The American volunteers were inducted into the French Foreign Legion in July, and their squadron was named Escadrille Cherifienne, 19th Squadron of the Moroccan Aviation Regiment.
 It was legally attached to the Sultan's Guard, and not to French forces.

 In a telegram to the French résident général in Morocco Hubert Lyautey, the Prime Minister and Minister of War of France Paul Painlevé said: "This American expression of solidarity seems particularly interesting at the moment and capable of bringing a share of American propaganda to our cause, strengthening American sentiment against the aggression of Abd el-Krim."